 What is THCA Flower?

-THCA flower refers to cannabis flower or buds that are high in tetrahydrocannabinolic acid (THCA) and low in tetrahydrocannabinol (THC).
-This unique composition is achieved through careful genetic selection, specialized growing methods, and meticulous curation techniques.
+THCA flower refers to cannabis flower or buds that are high in tetrahydrocannabinolic acid (THCA) and low in Delta-9 tetrahydrocannabinol (THC).
+This unique composition is achieved through selective genetics, specialized cultivation, and precise post-harvest handling.

-Unlike most dried and cured cannabis, which undergoes a transformation from THCA to THC, raw THCA flower retains its original composition.
-This distinction is crucial because, under the Farm Bill, hemp is legally defined as having less than 0.3% THC by dry weight.
-Therefore, raw THCA flower is still considered a hemp flower.
+Unlike traditional cannabis that has been dried and cured—causing THCA to convert into THC—raw THCA flower retains its natural chemical profile.
+This distinction matters: under the 2018 Farm Bill, hemp is legally defined as containing less than 0.3% THC by dry weight.
+So even though THCA flower can deliver powerful effects when heated, it’s still federally legal as long as it meets this threshold.

-Have you ever wondered why consuming raw (unheated) cannabis flower doesn't produce a high, but baking, smoking, or vaping it does?
-The key lies in the presence of THCA.
+Have you ever wondered why chewing on raw cannabis doesn’t get you high, but smoking or baking it does?
+The answer lies in decarboxylation.

 This property makes THCA flower an intriguing option for individuals seeking to explore the full benefits of the cannabis plant without experiencing its psychoactive effects.
 It is particularly beneficial for those who may not have access to legal recreational cannabis in their area but still wish to benefit from the plant's therapeutic properties.